 Children and young people with medical conditions are entitled to a full education and have the same rights of admission to school as other children.
-All reasonable arrangements for a child's medical condition will be made so that wherever possible no child with a medical condition should be denied admission or prevented from taking up a place in school (Supporting pupils at school with medical conditions).
+All reasonable arrangements for a child's medical condition will be made so that wherever possible no child with a medical condition should be denied admission or prevented from taking up a place in school.